Good to know

 Arriving in Joensuu

-- Exchange students: please inform Karelia International Office and your student tutor about your arrival beforehand.
+- Exchange students: please inform Karelia International Office (arrival form link sent to you!) and your student tutor about your arrival beforehand.

-- Degree students, please inform your study counsellor too.
+- Degree students, please inform also your study counsellor.

 Maps, timetables, fares: https://jojo.joensuu.fi/en/web/jojo-english

 Any symptoms after your arrival